Jira Integration

 Configuration

 In the Project Settings page, scroll to the Jira Integration section and click Configure.
 In the first dialogue, you need to enter your Atlassian host URL which is the general Atlassian subdomain you use and the Jira email address of the user account you want to use.
-This user account will be the default reporter of all issues created via the Applanga Jira integration.
+This user account will be the default reporter of all issues created via the GL Strings Jira integration.

 You can generate a Jira API token by following these steps: